SerjiVutinss/gRPC-password-service-DS2019/README.md

 **Run:** `java -jar .\target\grpc-password-service-1.0-SNAPSHOT-jar-with-dependencies.jar` from project root to run the server.

+The server is configured to run on port 8080.
+This can be changed by changing the value of the `PORT` variable in the `PasswordServer` class.

 There are no additional instructions for running the application at this time.
 ***